-The Valerie Sivinski Fund is a program that provides grants up to $4,000 to organizations and community groups engaged in historic preservation around our state.
+The Valerie Sivinski Fund is a program that provides grants of up to $2,000 to organizations and community groups engaged in historic preservation around our state.
 The goal of the fund is to support historic preservation where it really happens: at the community level.

 Who is eligible to apply?